 was intended.
 Watts himself would certainly have preferred it so, and

-it was no fault of his that his allegorical and mythical pictures are
+it was no fault of his that his allegorical and mythological

-'The Spirit of Christianity' (Tate Gallery), 'Love and Death' (National
+Gallery), 'The Spirit of Christianity' (Tate Gallery), 'Love and Death'

 Watts's greatest qualities are evident